SaaS, marketing & ops

-• Password-gated short links — branded unlock page, no generic third-party gate
+• Password-gated short links on your branded domain - clean prompt, no third-party gate page

 Protected link flow